slunak/rbl-checker/README.md

 Arguments:

-- `list-of-ips-to-check.txt`: path to file with list of IP addresses to check againts RBLs
+- `list-of-ips-to-check.txt` - path to file with list of IP addresses to check againts RBLs
-- `blacklist.txt`: path to file with list of known RBLs
+- `blacklist.txt` - path to file with list of known RBLs
-- `action`: can be `display` or `email` (for email please modify configuration vars in the script)
+- `action` - can be `display` or `email` (for email please modify configuration vars in the script)

 Example: